ryan-p-randall/ryan-p-randall.github.io/_posts/2024-01-11-observations-on-aaron-swartz-day.md

 ---
-title: "Coincidences on Aaron Swartz Day"
+title: "Observations on Aaron Swartz Day"
 modified:
 categories: # [weekly-assemblage]
 excerpt: 'A tiny tribute based on dots I just connected, as I was going about my business.'